-Like many of Unum's peers, the TMTP has been applied by UL to its SII Balance Sheet.
+Like many of Unum's peers, the TMTP has been applied by UL to its SII Balance Sheet (when applicable).
 The purpose of the TMTP is to allow UL to make a gradual and smooth transition into the Solvency II regime over a period of 16 years from 2016 (i.e. by the start of 2032).

 The TMTP is applied to total technical provisions arising from all of UL's insurance business written before 1/1/2016.
-In line with regulatory requirements to recalculate every 2 years (unless there is a material change in the risk profile), the TMTP was recalculated as at 31 December 2021.
-Between calculations the TMTP is run-off linearly so it will reach zero by the start of 2032.
+In line with regulatory requirements the TMTP has to be recalculated every 2 years, or sooner when there is a material change in risk profile.
+Following the significant increase in yields during 2022, the TMTP was recalculated as at 30 September 2022, reducing to £nil at this date.
+When the TMTP is greater than zero, between calculations it is run-off linearly so it will reach zero by the start of 2032.